solidusio/solidus/guides/products-and-variants/overview.md

   "Small", "Medium", and "Large".)
 - Every product has a master variant.
 When additional variants are created, they inherit properties from the master variant.
 The properties can be overridden by the variant's own unique values.
+See [Master variants][master-variants] for more information.
 - All product images are linked to a product's variants.
-Product images are either unique to a specific variant or can be used for all of the variants.
+Product images are either associated with a specific variant or can be used for all of the variants.

-For more information about variants, see the [Variants](variants.md) article.
+For more information about variants, see the [Variants][variants] article.

+[master-variants]: variants.md#master-variants
+[variants]: variants.md

 ## Taxonomies and taxons